Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Pass the Santuario da Nosa Señora da Saleta in Presedo on day five of the English WayPass the Santuario da Nosa Señora da Saleta in Presedo

-In only another 100 meters or so, after the church, above, we rounded a corner and the brightly painted mural of the Albergue de Peregrinos de Presedo appeared.
+After only another 100 meters or so, and after the church, we rounded a corner and the brightly painted mural of the Albergue de Peregrinos de Presedo appeared.
 We had finally arrived and finished our day five on the English Way!

 Arrive at the Albergue de Peregrinos de Presedo on day five of the English WayArrive at the Albergue de Peregrinos de Presedo